You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Turkey, right?

 On the downside, Interactive Brokers’ fee structure is quite complex, the registration process is lengthy but fully online, and the broker doesn’t offer commission-free trading.
 However, when considering FX fees, narrower spreads, and the stock loan program, Interactive Brokers’ clients still get significant savings compared to most brokers.

-Interactive Brokers launched IBKR GlobalTrader, a modern mobile trading app to trade Stocks and ETFs, ideal for beginner investors.
+Interactive Brokers launched IBKR GlobalTrader, a modern mobile trading app to trade Stocks, Options and ETFs, ideal for beginner investors.
 Some of the features of IBKR GlobalTrader include automatic currency conversions, fractional shares, demo account, and more.

 Want to know more about Interactive Brokers?
 Check our Interactive Brokers Review.